 1) Siloed Feedback Channels

-Customer feedback often comes from multiple channels—NPS surveys, social media, customer support tickets.
+Customer feedback often comes from multiple channels—NPS surveys, social media, and customer support tickets.
 Without a unified approach, these data streams remain disconnected.
-Teams work in isolation which leads to a fragmented understanding of customer needs.
+Teams work in isolation, which leads to a fragmented understanding of customer needs.

 2) Manual Data Analysis Bottlenecks